A Complete Guide to Ruby Jewelry

 This is a rare occurrence called asterism in which three or six-point stars are visible in the stone when viewed under proper lighting.

 This happens when light is reflected off the rutile needles, thus creating the star effect.

 A ruby’s cut refers to how the stone is faceted, its dimensions, and overall symmetry.
 Unlike with diamonds, rubies are not graded on cut quality.
-The cut is much less important to consider than the ruby’s color and clarity.
+This is because the cut of a ruby is much less of an important factor to consider than its color and clarity.

 But as is the case with most gemstones, the true glow of the ruby is only revealed after a quality cut that maximizes light return and color.
 There are four factors gem cutters must keep in mind when cutting sapphires and rubies.

 Finally, let’s consider the ruby’s carat weight.
 As you’ve probably already guessed, the heavier the carat weight of the ruby, the bigger the price tag.
 Because larger gemstones are rarer than smaller gemstones, you’ll pay more for a larger ruby based on the laws of supply and demand.